+Stop trying to do everything perfectly.
+Sounds weird, but that’s the next step to stop being lazy.
 The desire to do everything perfectly can prevent you from being productive.
-For some tasks, what matters is getting them completed.
+For some tasks, what matters is to finish them.
 While you don’t want to do your job sloppily, there are times when you just need to get something done on time.

 A lot of adults who were labeled as “gifted” when they were children struggle to start or complete tasks because of the feeling that they need to do everything perfectly.